kkrawiec/fuel/src/README.md

 Consider having single global random number generator in Preamble Implement a straightforward island model
-Note: To implement local search within this framework:
-- set population size to 1
-- provide a single search operator that constructs neighborhood

 Possibly: detach evaluation from solution; keep a mapping from solutions to evaluations

 Done